Faculty and Staff Information

 - Faculty and staff accompanying students on off-campus, university-related trips

 - Undergraduate Faculty Department and Program Chairs

 - Law School Director of Academic Success

 - Resident Advisers and Community Assistants

-A responsible employee is a mandatory reporter of alleged sexual misconduct.
+A mandatory reporter must report alleged sexual misconduct.
 Sexual misconduct includes sexual harassment, sexual discrimination, sexual exploitation, stalking, dating or domestic violence, nonconsensual sexual penetration, and nonconsensual sexual contact.
 If sexual misconduct is reported or witnessed by you, you must report it.
 The report must contain all the known relevant details shared about the alleged incident.
 This includes, if known:

 - Individual who experienced the alleged conduct (Complainant);